Unleash/unleash/website/docs/reference/environments.md

 ## How to start using environments

-In order to start using environments you need to be on Unleash v4.2 or higher.

-If you are on v4.2, you also need to have the environment feature enabled (if you are using Unleash Hosted, please reach out on [contact@getunleash.io](mailto:contact@getunleash.io) if you want to start using environments.
+If you are on v4.2, you need to have the environment feature enabled (if you are using Unleash Hosted, please reach out on [contact@getunleash.io](mailto:contact@getunleash.io) if you want to start using environments.
 If you are on v4.3 or later, environments are already enabled for you.

 Note that in order to enable an environment for a feature flag, you must first add activation strategies for that environment.
 You cannot enable an environment without activation strategies.